Understanding Shame – What is the Shame Matrix™:

 The movie trilogy “The Matrix” grossed over $1.6 billion worldwide.
 The premise was that humanity was all part of a complex technological program and very few individuals would awaken to actual reality outside this matrix.
 When I observe individuals and families heal, there is a similar process of awakening that is fundamental.

-Early in my career I was perplexed with how many clients I was seeing that had been through prior treatment.
+Early in my career, I was perplexed with how many clients I was seeing that had been through prior treatment.
 Some programs flat out failed and some did harm.
 But the majority had helped, teaching great strategies and tools and resulted in times of sobriety.
-The trend, however, was relapse, followed by deeper secrets and self-loathing.
+The trend, however, relapsed, followed by deeper secrets and self-loathing.

 Client’s Personal Struggle